doug-moen/openscad2/rfc/Objects.md

   It is typically used when overriding a function: the new function can be defined in terms of the base function.

+A script file `F` can begin with a mixin declaration of the form `mixin (prerequisites);`.
+The script file is evaluated to produce a mixin: eg, `script("F")` will return a mixin.

 ### OpenSCAD2: Applying a Mixin
-A mixin is applied to a base object using `base with mixin`;
+A mixin is applied to a base object using an overlay expression:
-this returns the derived object.
+`base overlay mixin` returns the derived object.

-The `with` operator is associative, thus `(obj with mixin1) with mixin2` is equivalent to `obj with (mixin1 with mixin2)`.
+The `overlay` operator is associative, thus `(obj overlay mixin1) overlay mixin2` is equivalent to `obj overlay (mixin1 overlay mixin2)`.
-Thus you can combine two mixins using `with`.
+Thus you can combine two mixins using `overlay`.

-You can also `include` a mixin, and it will be applied to all of the definitions in the script before the `include`.
+The overlay statement `overlay mixin1;` is a variant of `include` that applies the mixin to all definitions in the script before the `overlay` statement.
+* `{include Object; overlay Mixin;}` is equivalent to `Object overlay Mixin`.
+* `{include Mixin1; include Mixin2;}` is equivalent to `Mixin1 overlay Mixin2`.
-The argument to `include` must be a compile time constant, whereas the `with` operator is more general, since it works on run time values.
+* When using the statement form, the mixin argument must be a compile time constant, whereas the expression form is more general, since it works on run time values.

 ### Ordering Constraints on Mixins
 Consider this example: